spjuhel/BoARIO/paper.md

 [^1]: Both these uses have already been extensively employed in ongoing studies.

-As such, `BoARIO` is designed to be used by researchers in economy and risk analysis and analysts, and possibly students, either as a theoretical tool to better understand the dynamics associated with the propagation of economic impacts, for more applied-oriented case studies in risk management, or simply as a pedagogical tool to introduce the indirect impact modeling field.
+As such, `BoARIO` is designed to be used by researchers in economics and risk analysis and analysts, and possibly students, either as a theoretical tool to better understand the dynamics associated with the propagation of economic impacts, for more applied-oriented case studies in risk management, or simply as a pedagogical tool to introduce the indirect impact modeling field.

-The python implementation, accompanied by the extensive [online documentation](https://spjuhel.github.io/BoARIO/) (where a more in depth description is available), offers an accessible interface for researchers with limited programming knowledge.
+The Python implementation, accompanied by the extensive [online documentation](https://spjuhel.github.io/BoARIO/) (where a more in depth description is available), offers an accessible interface for researchers with limited programming knowledge.
 It also aims to be modular and extensible to